HamburgerSniper/HamburgerDB/documents/lab1.md

 To run a unit test or system test (both are JUnit tests, and can be initialized the same way), go to the Package Explorer tab on the left side of your screen.
 Under the "simple-db-hw" project, open the "test" directory.
-Unit tests are found in the "simpledb" package, and system tests are found in the "simpledb.systemtests" package.
+Unit tests are found in the "HamburgerDB" package, and system tests are found in the "HamburgerDB.systemtests" package.
 To run one of these tests, select the test (they are all called *Test.java - don't select TestUtil.java or SystemTestUtil.java), right click on it, select "Run As," and select "JUnit Test."
 This will bring up a JUnit tab, which will tell you the status of the individual tests within the JUnit test suite, and will show you exceptions and other errors that will help you